Alojzije Mišić: Early life

 Alojzije Mišić was born to Mate and Mara (née Križanović) in Gradiška in Bosnia Eyalet of Ottoman Empire and was christened as Stjepan.
 His family originated from Herzegovina.
 As a child, he was nicknamed Stipo or Stipica.
 Mišić attended elementary school in his hometown from 1866 until 1870.
-His parents intended to educate Mišić well and were helped in this effort by the local parish priest, fiar Marko Dulibić, who advised them to send Stjepan to a Franciscan seminary.
+His parents intended to educate Mišić well.
+They were helped in this effort by the local parish priest, Friar Marko Dulibić, who advised them to send Stjepan to a Franciscan seminary.
 On 18 June 1870 he joined the Franciscan Province of Bosnia and entered the Franciscan seminary in Ivanjska, which he attended from 1870 until 1874.
 Mišić continued his education of the Franciscan friary in Fojnica.
 On 21 September 1874, Mišić entered the novitiate and changed his name to Alojzije.
 Mišić studied philosophy at the Franciscan friary in Guča Gora from 1875 until 1878, where on 15 November 1875, he took temporary vows.
 There he finished studies with excellent success.
-He was sent by the Province to study theology at the central school of theology in Ostrogon in Hungary, where he studied from 1878 until 1882.
-While studying in Hungary he took solemn vows on 14 October 1880 and was ordained a priest on 7 July 1882 by Cardinal János Simor.
+He was sent by the Province to study theology at the central school of theology in Esztergom in Hungary, where he studied from 1878 until 1882.
+While studying in Hungary, he took solemn vows on 14 October 1880 and was ordained a priest on 7 July 1882 by Cardinal János Simor.
 He served the first mass on 15 August 1882.